 - Do you prefer combining heating and cooling into one system?

-- Do prefer burning fuel in a furnace to generate heat or transferring heat with a heat pump?
+- Do you prefer burning fuel in a furnace to generate heat or transferring heat with a heat pump?

 - Does your home have ductwork already installed?

-- What are the comparable utility rates and consumption for electric powered heat pumps versus fuel burning furnaces?
+- What are the comparable utility rates and consumption for electric heat pumps versus fuel-burning furnaces?

 - How much does efficiency mean to you?

 - What’s your budget?

-Answer these questions, and you will be well on the way towards selecting the HVAC system that’s best for your home.
+Answer these questions, and you’ll be well on the way to selecting the HVAC system that’s best for your home.

 Heating & Cooling Installation in the Raleigh-Durham Area

 We install the most efficient and reliable heating and cooling systems on the market.
-Our professional technicians will assess your home and help you decide which make and model is best suited to your individual home.
+Our professional technicians will assess your home and help you decide which make and model is best suited to your individual home and needs.

-Contact us now to schedule your HVAC installation!
+Contact us today to schedule your HVAC installation.